 Best Ultralight Sandals For Backpacking 2026

-Read about more footwear in our guide to the best trail runners for hiking, best booties, and the best socks to pair with those trail runners.
-Check out more accessories in our guides to hiking gloves, sun gloves, fingerless gloves, and hiking hats.
+Read about more footwear in our guides to the best running sandals, trail runners for hiking, booties, and the socks to pair with those trail runners.

 You make Adventure Alan & Co possible.
 When purchasing through links on our site, we may earn an affiliate commission at no additional cost to you.
 Here’s why you can trust us.